 Neuroticism (emotional stability): High: vulnerable, anxious, mood shifts. <> Low: calm, emotionally stable, resilient.

 Openness to Experience: High: creative, imaginative, unconventional. <> Low: predictable, dislikes change, traditional.

 Extraversion: High: sociable, outgoing, likes social interaction. <> Low: prefers solitude, reflective, reserved.

 The podcast goes over the different personality traits.
 It gives examples how they can influence your decision making, based on which side of the scale you are.
 It also recognizes that personality can change over time, therefore influencing you.

-I like this podcast episode, because it gives concrete examples of how the personality traits can influence your decision making.
+I like this podcast episode, because it gives concrete examples of how the personality traits can influence your decision making regarding financial decisions.
 Quote from the Afford Anything Website: “For example, if you’re highly agreeable, you might say “yes” to an expensive outing with friends because that’s what everyone else wants.
 But is it what you want?”

 What are the key takeaways?

-1. Your personality can influence behaviour and decision making.
+1. Your financial personality can influence behaviour and decision making.

 Being aware of this helps you to be unhindered in your reasoning.
 It gives you a tool to handle your own thoughts and feelings, by understanding where they come from.
 In any event it can help to know your personality.